Jackson Township, New Jersey: Public transportation

 Weekly trips to local shopping centers can be reserved on the "Jackson Flex Route" of the Ocean Ride Shoppers Loop.

+Healthcare

+Jackson Township is served by CentraState Healthcare System.
+Located in neighboring Freehold Township, the 287-bed hospital is a partner of Atlantic Health System and is affiliated with Rutgers Robert Wood Johnson Medical School.
+CentraState Healthcare system provides additional healthcare services through its various family practices in communities across Central Jersey.
+One of those family practices has an office located in Jackson Township.

+The next closest hospitals to the township are the Hamilton Division of Robert Wood Johnson University Hospital in nearby Hamilton Township, Monmouth Medical Center's Southern Campus in nearby Lakewood Township and Jersey Shore University Medical Center in nearby Neptune Township.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Jackson Township include: ((B) denotes that the person was born there.)